greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/proposal-4-creating-events-via-ci-files_1748147631667941331_1.md

 ---
 title: 'GitLab CI Events Proposal 4: Defining subscriptions in a dedicated configuration file'
 toc_hide: true
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/proposal-4-creating-events-via-ci-files_1748147631667941331_1/
+description: ''
+linkTitle: 'GitLab CI Events Proposal 4: Defining subscriptions in a dedicated configuration file'
+type: docs
 ---

 Each project can have its own configuration file for defining subscriptions to